-You can connect Bluetooth directly to a hearing machines or via streamers carrying the signal.
+You can connect Bluetooth directly to a hearing machine or via streamers carrying the signal.
 Lots of manufacturers are offering different wireless solutions, which can improve the sound quality on the phone.
-There are many accessories which compatible hearing aid like remote control, TV Unit, cellphone, microphone and more.
+There are many accessories that are compatible with normal and Bluetooth Hearing Aids like remote control, TV Unit, cellphone, microphone and more.

-Before buying the hearing aids you should consulate with an expert about your need for wireless connectivity.
-If you want to connect with phone, TV, mp3 or other Bluetooth enabled device then according to your need then will discuss many wireless ear machines.
+Before buying the Bluetooth Hearing Aids you should consulate with an expert about your need for wireless connectivity.
+If you want to connect with phone, TV, mp3 or other Bluetooth enabled device according to your need then will discuss many wireless hearing aids.

-The wireless hearing aids can either be paired with an Apple device or be paired with the streamer.
+The wireless Bluetooth Hearing Aids can either be paired with an Apple device or be paired with the streamer.
 Headphones to be paired with external devices like mobile phones and TV.
 Once set up, the streamer will seek the Bluetooth signal and connect your hearing machines to the required device via an FM signal or electromagnetic field.
 It is done, depending on the manufacturer’s design.
 Usually, the streamer is seen around the neck or placed in a pocket for hands-free operation.

 Your Bluetooth enabled phone communicates wirelessly to the streamer which handles the hearing aid signal.
 So there is two option:

-Hearing aids with an assistive listening device – As we have described above, the assistive listening device, or streamer, which is a small device, make a communication signal between the Bluetooth device and the hearing aid.
+- Hearing aids with an assistive listening device – As we have described above, the assistive listening device, or streamer, which is a small device, make a communication signal between the Bluetooth device and the hearing machine.

-Made for iPhone hearing aids – Many hearing aid models are designated as “Made for iPhone,” which means that the iPhone work as the streamer itself, connecting directly with the hearing aid.
+- Made for iPhone hearing aids – Many hearing device models are designated as “Made for iPhone,” which means that the iPhone work as the streamer itself, connecting directly with them.

-A unique listening experience:- The biggest benefit having Bluetooth is that make possible for audio to connect with on a phone and sent direct user ear.
-By doing this, your hearing machines become a pair of top-quality earbuds.
+- A unique listening experience:- The biggest benefit of having Bluetooth is that it makes it possible for audio to connect with on a phone and sent direct user ear.
+By doing this, your Bluetooth Hearing Aids become a pair of top-quality earbuds.

-Remote Control:- There is also the capability for Bluetooth enabled devices to adjust the volume of hearing aid remotely, either by the device itself or through use of an assistive listening device(steamer).
-This is a pretty cool benefit if your hearing aid to small to contain the external application.
+- Remote Control:- There is also the capability for Bluetooth enabled devices to adjust the volume of hearing aid remotely, either by the device itself or through the use of an assistive listening device(steamer).
+This is a pretty cool benefit if your device is too small to contain the external application.

-Clear TV Sound:- Feedback and other problem associated with hearing aid are dismissed with the use of Bluetooth.
-Streaming the audio from your Bluetooth enabled device like TV, Mobile, mp3 and more, results in better sound quality.
+- Clear TV Sound:- Feedback and other problem associated with a hearing aid are dismissed with the use of Bluetooth.
+Streaming the audio from your Bluetooth enabled device like TV, Mobile, mp3, and more results in better sound quality.
 It elevated speech comprehension from movies and TV shows.

-If you are interested in Bluetooth-enabled hearing aids, concern with your hearing specialist about all of your options.
+If you are interested in Bluetooth Hearing Aids, concern with your hearing specialist about all of your options.
 Bluetooth-enabled streamers are assistive listening devices that bring sound directly into the ear and improve the speech to noise ratio.
-Bluetooth technology in hearing aid eventually proved a freedom for people with hearing impaired.
+Bluetooth technology in hearing aid eventually proved freedom for people with hearing loss or hearing impaired.
 They enhance the sound quality when you paired with the mobile app.